Leicester: Industrial era

 The construction of the Grand Union Canal in the 1790s linked Leicester to London and Birmingham.
 The first railway station in Leicester opened in 1832, in the form of the Leicester and Swannington Railway which provided a supply of coal to the town from nearby collieries.
 The Midland Counties Railway (running from Derby to Rugby) linked the town to the national network by 1840.
 A direct link to London St Pancras was established by the Midland Railway in the 1860s.
 These developments encouraged and accompanied a process of industrialisation which intensified throughout the reign of Queen Victoria.
 Factories began to appear, particularly along the canal and river, and districts such as Frog Island and Woodgate were the locations of numerous large mills.
 Between 1861 and 1901, Leicester's population increased from 68,100 to 211,600 and the proportion employed in trade, commerce, building, and the city's new factories and workshops rose steadily.
 Hosiery, textiles, and footwear became the major industrial employers: manufacturers such as N. Corah & Sons and the Cooperative Boot and Shoe Company were opening some of the largest manufacturing premises in Europe.
-They were joined, in the latter part of the century, by engineering firms such as Kent Street's Taylor and Hubbard (crane makers and founders), Vulcan Road's William Gimson & Company (steam boilers and founders), and Martin Street's Richards & Company (steel works and founders).
+They were joined, in the latter part of the century, by engineering firms such as Kent Street's Taylor and Hubbard (crane makers and founders), Vulcan Road's William Gimson & Company (steam boilers and founders), Martin Street's Richards & Company (steel works and founders), and British United Shoe Machinery Co (manufacturer of footwear machinery and materials).